Metatrichoniscoides celticus Oliver & Trew, 1981

 Distribution

 Metatrichoniscoides celticus appears to be endemic to the British Isles.
-Confirmed males are mainly known from a handful of sites south Wales, but single sites have recently been discovered in north Wales (Hughes, 2019) and south-west England (Ashwood & Gregory, 2021, which includes an updated distribution map, Fig.4).
+Confirmed males are mainly known from a handful of sites south Wales, but single sites have recently been discovered in north Wales (Hughes, 2019) and south-west England (Ashwood & Gregory, 2021).
+An updated distribution map is given in Gregory (2024) pg 30.

 Records from Cumbria and Northern Ireland are based on female specimens and may prove to be M. leydigi (which has been recently discovered on the Lancashire coast (Hughes, 2020)).